codefresh-contrib/helm-gitops-example/README.md

 #### Synchronize the application manifests and deploy the Argo application

 Initially the application is in OutOfSync state since the application has yet to be deployed, and no Kubernetes resources have been created.
-To synchronize/deploy the Argo app, chose the tile and then select SYNC.
+To synchronize/deploy the Argo app, choose the tile and then select SYNC.
 This will provide you options of what you want to synchronize.
 Select the default options and synchronize all manifests.
 Once its deployed, you will see the resources deployed in the UI and a Healthy status.

 #### Access the Argo application outside Kubernetes cluster